 During challenging times of a severe personal and health crisis in 2012 and 2013 Chris fought to convert his pain

 and his struggles into finding his true purpose in life which he now says is to inspire and serve people through his music and story.
 In 2013 Chris founded a music

 group of people with handicaps working together for 7 years.
 Becoming a musical family and exploring new forms of

 creative and musical utterance the members and Chris helped each other find their own unique voices and musical expression.

 Chris is also a passionate photographer and responsible for much of his music-related visual work.

 Being a visionary, entrepreneur and strategic thinker Chris always strives to challenge himself and

 the people around him to set the bar higher.
 His debut album ‘The Rise’ tells the story of Chris's

-spread a message of hope while challenging the industry standard in music, art and creativity.
+while challenging the industry standard in music, art and creativity.